phw/peek/README.md

    obtain a screenshot.
 That is intentional, as taking an arbitrary screenshot essentially means any application can read the contents of the whole display, and Wayland strives to offer improved security by isolating applications.
 It is up to the compositors to provide screenshot capability, and most do.
-Gnome Shell also provides a public interface for applications to use which Peek does support.
+GNOME Shell also provides a public interface for applications to use which Peek does support.